11 RD-Approved Tricks To Get Rid Of Bloat

 - Fennel is high in potassium and has been used in Eastern medicine to reduce post-meal digestive spasms—key factors in gas buildup and bloating.
 It contains a phytonutrient called anethole, which has also been studied for its ability to help fight inflammation in the body.

-- Ginger’s stomach-calming, anti-inflammatory effects have made it a go-to remedy for thousands of years to ease GI discomfort.
+- Ginger’s stomach-calming effects have made it a go-to remedy for thousands of years to ease GI discomfort.

 - Papaya is packed with potassium and also contains an enzyme called papain that facilitates digestion and may calm gas and bloating.